lmammino/loige.co/content/posts/2021-04-11_rust-shenanigans-return-type-polymorphism/index.md

 }
 ```

 Ok, did you see it?
-I mean, how in the world is that `collect()` figuring out that I want to "collect" values from an iterator into an `HashSet` of integers?
-Indeed, it is giving me exactly an `HashSet` of integers!
+I mean, how in the world is that `collect()` figuring out that I want to "collect" values from an iterator into a `HashSet` of integers?
+Indeed, it is giving me exactly a `HashSet` of integers!

 Not convinced yet?
-We can also change this example slightly and see what happes...
+We can also change this example slightly and see what happens...
 Let's try with `Vec`:

 ```rust
 fn main() {